 TabPanel should ideally be preloaded.
 However, if switching

-to a tab panel causes a network request and possibly a page refresh, there might
+to a tab panel causes a network request and possibly a page refresh, there

-screen reader users.
+keyboard and screen reader users.

 In this scenario, you should use a manually activated tab, it moves focus without activating the tabs.
 With focus on a specifc tab, users can activate a tab by pressing Space or Enter.